ProzorroUKR/openprocurement.api/docs/source/standard/award.rst

 :eligible:
     bool

-    Confirms compliance of eligibility criteria set by the customer in the tendering documents
+    Confirms compliance of eligibility criteria set by the procuring entity in the tendering documents.

 :qualified:
     bool

-    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On public procurement"
+    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

 :status:
     string